 In the first photo, the model is wearing black eyeliner.
 Black eyeliner is dramatic and demands your attention because of its intensity, but it really does nothing to enhance eye color.
 In the second photo I have added green eyeliner to the model instead.
 There is nothing wrong with this choice, its just a softer look.
 Wearing eyeliner near the same color as your eyes just blends in more.

 To really enhance green eyes, we need to use the complementary color of red.
 And since true red is not a very popular eyeliner color, we choose an eyeliner from the same red-violet color family instead.

 The third photo shows a wine colored eyeliner on the model.
 And because of its warm, red-violet undertone, the eyeliner provides the most contrast to her eyes.
 This enhances her eye color more than the first two choices.
 Therefore, the best eyeliner color for green eyes is red-violet.

 Here is the same dynamic when working with blue eyes:

 The first two photos are shown with the model wearing black eyeliner and then blue eyeliner.
 The third is of the model wearing a warm brown eyeliner.
 As the complementary color for blue would be orange, choosing a brown eyeliner with a warm orange-brown undertone will bring out her blue eyes the most.
 So, the best eyeliner color for blue eyes is warm brown.

-To enhance brown or hazel eyes, we need to pick one of the different colors found in the eyes.
-Then we will work to bring that color out.
-Many times you will find gold in brown or hazel eyes.
+To enhance brown eyes, we need to choose the closest color to brown on the color wheel, which would be gold.
 To contrast gold, I chose a violet eyeliner as the third color below, comparing with black and brown eyeliners again:

 As you can see, the violet eyeliner draws the most attention to the model’s eye color.
 Because of this, the best eyeliner color for brown eyes is violet.